Quick Start 🚀

 The communication between the buyer and seller during a transaction is client-to-client, using messages encrypted with the NIP-44 algorithm.
 Although this reveals the public keys involved in the communication, users always must use a new Nostr identity for each transaction, ensuring their privacy.
 Additionally, these messages are not sent to Mostrod, meaning that it does not access or collect users' personal information.

 Moreover, NIP-44 allows the client to create a conversation key associated with the key pair of the two users involved in a transaction, to which only they have access.
-This conversation key have a copy of the conversation between both users, and in case of a dispute, if the users wish, they can provide it to the administrator handling their case as evidence of the facts.
+This conversation key has a copy of the conversation between both users, and in case of a dispute, if the users wish, they can provide it to the administrator handling their case as evidence of the facts.

 Support and Contact